-- Legal basis: Stamp Tax Act of June 27, 1973 (Bundesgesetz über die Stempelabgaben [StG], SR 641.10) - Three kind of stamp taxes - Stamp tax on the issuance of shares in Swiss corporations - > Stamp tax on the transfer of domestic and foreign securities - > Stamp tax on insurance premiums - Tax rate on the issuance of shares: 1 % - Tax rate on the transfer of securities: 0.3% - Tax exemption in the case of reorganization, e.g. spin-offs, mergers, change of the legal structure, etc.
+- Legal basis: Stamp Tax Act of June 27, 1973 (Bundesgesetz über die Stempelabgaben [StG], SR 641.10) - Three kinds of stamp taxes - Stamp tax on the issuance of shares in Swiss corporations - Stamp tax on the transfer of domestic and foreign securities - Stamp tax on insurance premiums - Tax rate on the issuance of shares: 1 % - Tax rate on the transfer of securities: - > 0.15% (for securities issued by a Swiss tax resident) - > 0.3% (for securities issued by a foreign tax resident) - Tax exemption in the case of reorganization, e.g. spin-offs, mergers, change of the legal structure, etc.